 How to spend 3 days in Rome

 Rome in 3 days is the perfect way to see all of the city’s highlights.
-It’s enough time to see all of Rome’s most popular attractions, as well as discovering some of the best tours in Rome and the best Rome deals.
+It’s enough time to see all of Rome’s most popular attractions, as well as discovering some of the best tours in Rome, places to eat and Rome deals.

 If it’s your first time in Rome, then you need this Rome guide to help get the most out of your trip.